- 1 medium (5 oz) zucchini, sliced lengthwise into 1/2-inch thick strips

 - 2 Tbsp (good-quality ) mayonnaise, such as Sir Kensington’s Avocado Oil Mayonnaise or Primal Kitchen Avocado Oil Mayonnaise

 - 1/4 cup packed fresh cilantro leaves or Italian parsley leaves

 - 1 (4 oz) Romaine heart, chopped into bite-size pieces

 - 1 Tbsp sunflower seeds

 - Preheat a grill or grill pan at medium-high heat.
-In a bowl, combine the zucchini, radishes, and asparagus with 2 tablespoons of the olive oil.
-Season with 3/4 teaspoon salt and 1/4 teaspoon pepper.
+In a bowl, combine the zucchini, radishes, and asparagus with half of the olive oil.
+Season with salt and pepper.

 - Place the vegetables on the hot grill and cook, uncovered, for 3 minutes.
 Turn the vegetables and cook for 3 minutes more.
 Continue cooking, turning every 3 minutes, until the vegetables are tender throughout; if they’re browning too quickly, move them to the edge of the grill or grill pan.
 Set aside the vegetables on a cutting board.

-- Meanwhile, make the dressing: in a food processor or blender, combine 1 tablespoon of the olive oil and the avocado, lime juice, mayonnaise, vinegar, and cilantro.
+- Meanwhile, make the dressing: in a food processor or blender, combine half of the remaining olive oil and the avocado, lime juice, mayonnaise, vinegar, and cilantro.
 Process until the mixture is smooth and creamy.
 Season to taste with salt and pepper.